Making real connections to the community goes with the Territory

 The Northern Territory Population and Primary Health Care team provides preventative and chronic disease management to remote communities using a community development model to enhance health outcomes and improve services and infrastructure.

-Most Rural Medical Practitioners are based in large centres with weekly outreach visits to the smaller community health centres.
-Some Rural Medical Practitioners opt to live in larger remote communities allowing them to become completely immersed in the remote community life.
+Most rural medical practitioners are based in large centres with weekly outreach visits to the smaller community health centres.
+Some rural medical practitioners opt to live in larger remote communities allowing them to become completely immersed in the remote community life.

 From here, you’ll be able to progress into a range of different roles - such as clinical leadership, clinical research, team leadership and management, portfolio management and safety and quality.

-Rural Medical Practitioners also provide a 24 hours, 7 day acute/emergency telehealth service to support the government and nongovernment, including the Aboriginal Community Controlled Health Organisation clinics across the regions.
-This service also supports Primary Health Care Nurses to care for patients in community or facilitates aeromedical retrieval if hospital level care is required.
-This role can be performed by Rural Medical Practitioners living in regional centres within the Territory or interstate.
+Rural medical practitioners also provide a 24 hours, 7 day acute/emergency telehealth service to support the government and non-government, including the Aboriginal Community Controlled Health Organisation clinics across the regions.
+This service also supports primary health care nurses to care for patients in community or facilitates aeromedical retrieval if hospital level care is required.
+This role can be performed by rural medical practitioners living in regional centres within the Territory or interstate.

 Remote area nursing in the Territory offers unique and varied experiences.